-(1) Before making any recommendation under section 89 or section 90(4), the Retirement Commissioner must give public notice of -

-- (b) the draft code of practice under consideration; or - (c) the proposed variation under consideration: - (2) the last date on which the Retirement Commissioner will receive written submissions on the draft code of practice or variation (which date must not be less than 1 month after the date of the publication of the notice). - (3) The Retirement Commissioner must also ensure that the information required to be given by public notice under subsection (1) can be accessed by the public at a website maintained by the Commissioner.
+- (1) Before making any recommendation under section 89 or section 90(4), the Retirement Commissioner must give public notice of - - (a) the places at which the public may inspect or obtain, without charge, - - (b) the draft code of practice under consideration; or - (c) the proposed variation under consideration: - (2) the last date on which the Retirement Commissioner will receive written submissions on the draft code of practice or variation (which date must not be less than 1 month after the date of the publication of the notice). - (3) The Retirement Commissioner must also ensure that the information required to be given by public notice under subsection (1) can be accessed by the public at a website maintained by the Commissioner.